northwood-labs/devsec-tools-sdk-php/README.md

 This client provides an easy way to interact with the [DevSecTools API], which scans websites for security-related information such as HTTP version support and TLS configurations.

-* Uses [Guzzle] to handle HTTP requests and supports both synchronous and asynchronous (parallel) requests.
+* ✅ Requires PHP 8.1+.
-* Fully-typed, with type-hints for JetBrains IDEs, VS Code, and other tools which leverage those patterns.
+* ✅ Uses [Guzzle] to handle HTTP requests and supports both synchronous and asynchronous (parallel) requests.
-* Built to leverage features in PHP 8.1.
+* ✅ Fully-typed; ensures strong IDE support with proper type hints and PSR-5 docblocks.
-* _Zero backwards-compatibility guarantees_ until we hit v1.0.
+* ✅ PSR-4 autoloading configured.

-Will only support [versions of PHP which receive support](https://www.php.net/supported-versions.php) from the core team.
-Presently, this means PHP 8.1+.
+* ✅ Supports [versions of PHP which receive support](https://www.php.net/supported-versions.php) from the core team.

 ## Model